akselalp/ai_news_agent/README.md

 5. Get the database ID from the URL
 6. Configure the environment variables

+### Pushover Integration

+To use Pushover integration:

+1. Create a Pushover account at https://pushover.net/app
+2. Get your Pushover User Key form the main page
+3. Create the app in Pushover to get your App Token, Click "Create an Application" and name it something like "AI News Agent"
+4. Add both values to your .env file
+5. Install the Python package: pip install pushover-complete
+6. Test it with a notification

 ### Email Integration

 To use email delivery: